heptarch/heptarch.github.io/drafts/dogs.md

 	   <span class="sidenote">
 As determined by subjective, variable-precision and often highly contested measurements.</span>
 The strategy is subtle.
 If the other person ("first spotter") has made their guess and you haven't ("second spotter"), then you simply observe as many dogs as possible and hope for a smaller one.
 But if they haven't, going first is a bet involving the distribution of dog sizes and the amount of time left in the day.
-Together, suggest an instructive exercise in point processes and extreme values.
+Together, these suggest an instructive exercise in extreme values, point processes and game theory!

 ## Minimal values